kwat0308/gtracr/docs/optimization.md

     - Move the Trajectory class (and actually all classes) to C++.
 This will effectively make everything done in compile time, which will make everything a lot faster!
     - Append the variables themselves (i.e. do not create these TrajectoryPoint objects in each iteration).
 This will remove organization, which is greatly wanted, at the cost of performance...

-      - personally prefer first method more, but a lot of work!
+    - Somehow restructure the code so that the whole iteration loop is contained within the RungeKutta class

+      - An idea of this would be to use spherical coordinates instead of TrajectoryPoints so that it would not be necessary to access things from Python in C++

+        - Of course, we could make the C++ Runge Kutta class access things from Python, but this would not be necessary, as we would only want geodesic information at the start and end of the trajectory.

 ### Current progress

 - I was able to make this work within C++.
 I created a test function within c++ and ran a simple testor with this.
 The variables clearly change with each iteration.

   - ~~However, the values still do not update when brought into python.
 Further investigation is required.~~ This now works, it was an issue with the stepsize being a constant private member.
 This was changed and now the loop iterates as normal.

-- We now need
+- Now the porting of the RungeKutta portion of the code works well with our current code structure.